ourworldventures/ourworld_books_OLD/content/ourbackbone/drnet/drnet.md

 ## ThreeFold Systems Benefits

-> TODO, Jonathan: described how storage can be distributed and how data can never be lost, make link to qsss
+> TODO: (jonathan) described how storage can be distributed and how data can never be lost, make link to qsss

 #### TETRA Systems benefits